- Passport: Is it up to date? It must be valid for at least six months from your date of entry into Singapore.

 on the region you're travelling to?

-- Booking: Have you booked accommodation for at least the first night?
+- Accommodation: Have you booked accommodation for at least the first night?

-- Transfers: Do you know how you'll get from the airport to your accommodation?
+- Arrival: Do you know how you'll get from the airport to your accommodation?

-- Getting around: Do you know how you'll get around Singapore, and do you need to pre-book any tickets?
+- Transport: Do you know how you'll get around Singapore, and do you need to pre-book any tickets?

 - Driving: If you're planning on driving, do you have the correct licence and are you familiar with the local road rules?

-- Phone: Have you switched off data roaming and voicemail?
-If you're planning to use a local or travel SIM, is your phone unlocked?
+- Phone and internet: Have you switched off data roaming and voicemail?
+If you're planning to use a Singaporean or travel SIM, is your phone unlocked?

-- Apps: Have you downloaded offline maps, travel apps or the CHOICE Singapore travel guide onto your mobile?
+- Apps: Have you downloaded offline maps or travel apps?

 Many medications that are legal in Australia are restricted in Singapore.
 This includes some painkillers, cold and flu medications and ADHD medications.
 If